 - High Potential Demand

 The supply for new SOHO units in the residential market is relatively low in Singapore.
-From 4Q 2011 to 2016, there are approximately 1,900 new SOHO units supply in Singapore’s residential property market. ^ As of September 2016, there are only approximately 7% of these SOHO units left for sale in the market.^ In 2016, there are two newly completed SOHO developments for you to choose from, The Siena at Tan Kim Cheng Road (Bukit Timah) and Mon Jervois at Jervois Road.
+From 4Q 2011 to 2016, there is approximately 1,900 new SOHO units supply in Singapore’s residential property market. ^ As of September 2016, there are only approximately 7% of these SOHO units left for sale in the market.^ In 2016, there are two newly completed SOHO developments for you to choose from, The Siena at Tan Kim Cheng Road (Bukit Timah) and Mon Jervois at Jervois Road.

 The SOHO units will make a great environment for small business owners who want a classy property in which they can conduct both business meetings with clients, as well as a self-styled space matching their individual personalities.
-If the idea of hitting the gym during lunch time at work sounds like a very good idea to you, then a SOHO residential apartment will definitely suit you.*
+If the idea of hitting the gym during lunchtime at work sounds like a very good idea to you, then a SOHO residential apartment will definitely suit you.*

 Want to experience the convenience, flexibility and great investment potential of a SOHO unit yet?
 Look for the SOHO apartment of your dreams here!

 *Residential homeowners or tenants who want to conduct selected small-scale businesses from homes must receive prior approval from the Urban Redevelopment Authority (URA).
 All applications under the Home Office Scheme are subjected to URA’s conditions and approval.
-Click here for more information on URA’s ‘Home Office Scheme’ for private residential property.
+Click here for more information on URA’s ‘Home Office Scheme’ for the private residential property.

 ^Data is based on sites sold under the Government Land Sales (GLS) from 2011 to 2016.
 SOHO units refer to residential units with high ceiling and provision of platform furniture.Recommend0 recommendationsPublished in